rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `clampWandOverlayVis`

 Prevents the "Vis in Wand" GUI when the wand is held from showing impossible bars when the wand holds impossible amounts of vis.

+## Fix Wrong Aspects from being Rendered

+**Config option:** `fixInventoryAspects`

+Fixes a bug where some GUIs would render the wrong aspects when shifting over a slot.
+Also improves the performance of this overlay.